mashegwanethato/Bright_Motors_Case_Study-/README.md

-# Bright-Car-Sales

-# 📘 Introduction
-Bright Motors hired a new Head of sales and this particular Head of Sales has a mission to expand the dealership network among other things.
-So I had to analyse and extract insight from historical car sales data

-# 🧰 Tools Used
-Miro – Used for planning the analysis process, outlining the objectives, and mapping out the SQL queries to be used.

-Snowflake – Used to perform the core data analysis.
-I wrote SQL queries to explore, clean, and analyze the dataset, identifying key trends and insights.

-Excel – Used to visualize the results from Snowflake.
-I created pivot tables and graphs to better illustrate key performance trends.# Bright-Car-Sales

 # 📘 Introduction
 Bright Motors hired a new Head of sales and this particular Head of Sales has a mission to expand the dealership network among other things.
 So I had to analyse and extract insight from historical car sales data